tourforge/baseline/README.md

 5. You can now create signed bundle by running the following command `flutter build appbundle`.
 6. Locate this signed bundle in `build/app/outputs/bundle/release/app.aab`.

 You only need to do this once.
-After that, simply rerun the command `flutter build appbundle`.
+After that, anytime that you need to build new bundle, simply rerun the command `flutter build appbundle`.
 You may now upload this signed bundle to Google Play Console.